BgeeDB/bgee-unil/src/markdown/support/present_absent-expression-calls/Expression_call_search.md

 at least one of the selected data types.

 * **Condition Parameter**: Select the condition parameters to consider for generating expression calls.
-  * For example, selecting only "Anatomical localization" will integrate all strain, developmental and life stage, and sex information, into one singular call per gene and anatomical localization.
+  * For example, selecting only "Anatomical localization" will integrate all strain/ethnicity, developmental and life stage, and sex information, into one singular call per gene and anatomical localization.
-  * Removing a condition parameter, for example "Strain", will integrate all strain data for a particular anatomical localization, developmental and life stage, and sex, into one singular call per gene.
+  * Removing a condition parameter, for example "Strain/Ethnicity", will integrate all strain/ethnicity data for a particular anatomical localization, developmental and life stage, and sex, into one singular call per gene.

 * **Call type**: Limit to presence or absence of expression calls.
 "Present" means expression level significantly above background transcriptional noise, "absent" means that the level of expression is not significantly different from the background noise.